from fastcore.test import *

 class myobj: myattr='foo'

-) of an object and generate a string with the name of each attribute and its corresponding value.
+) of an object, then this will generate a string with the name of each attribute and its corresponding value.
 The format of this string is key=value

 , where key